shauryagarg2006/TriageBot/TriageBot_UseCases.md

 ```
 Use Case: Help the user with their issue(s)/task(s).
 1 Preconditions:
-  User must have Slack/Github API tokens on their system, they must have the specified issue assigned to them
+  User must have Slack/Github API tokens on their system.
+It should be a valid open issue.
 2 Main-Flow
   The user will ask for help with an issue assigned to them [S1].
 They’ll receive a list of developers who have experience dealing with these types of issues.
-They can pick one of them [S2], and the bot will send a message to the developer informing them of the user’s need for assistance.
-[S3]
 3 Sub-Flow
   [S1] User will issue a help command with issue # to the bot.
   [S2] Bot will return a list of developers who have experience dealing with similar issues.
-The user will select one of them.
-  [S3]Send a message to the developer informing them of the needed assistance.
 4 Alternative Flow
-  [E1] The issue is not assigned to the user.
+  [E1] The issue doesn't exists.
   [E2] No available developer with experience dealing with this issue.
 ```